 Join in on the biggest, craziest Carnival celebrations in Germany in Cologne!
-Although the “fifth season” (as Carnival is known) officially begins on November 11, the real “crazy Carnival days” start on Shrove Thursday and are marked with countless parties in streets, squares and bars throughout the city as well as the world-famous parade!
+The “fifth season” (as Carnival is known) officially begins on November 11, but, the real Carnival days take place February, and are marked with countless parties in streets, squares and bars throughout the city as well as the world-famous parade!

 See the biggest Carnival celebrations in Germany

-The “crazy days” of Carnival kick off with Women’s Carnival Day on February 20, which sees women dress in their finest costumes and gather together at the Alter Markt to open the street Carnival at exactly 11.11am.
+The “crazy days” of Carnival kick off with Women’s Carnival Day, which sees women dress in their finest costumes and gather together at the Alter Markt to open the street Carnival at exactly 11.11am.
 After the Carnival is opened by the three main Carnival figures, a street party, play and several masked balls take place in the evening.

 Closing times for bars and pubs are suspended during the festival, so expect to see countless open-air and indoor parties filled with Carnival figures throughout the festivities.
 Traditionally, the colourfully-dressed Corps troop can be seen gathered on Saturday at the Neumarkt.
 On Carnival Sunday, different school-age children come together in fancy dress to parade through the city's neighbourhoods.

-Fancy dress, dancing, laughter and more - Carnival
+Fancy dress, dancing, laughter and more at Cologne Carnival